anthonygauthier/aws-s3-analytics/README.md

 ## Commands
 ### Credentials
-To be able to use the tool, you'll first have to set your credentials.
+To be able to use the tool, you'll first have to set your AWS credentials.
 This is easily done with the following command.
 ```shell
 s3-analytics creds